 import framebuf, time

-Then, we’ll define 2 custom functions that will help us to make the code simpler.
-The first custom function, pbm_draw(), has been already explained in my tutorial on the e-paper display usage:
+Then, we’ll define a custom function that will help us make the code simpler.
+This custom function, pbm_draw(), has already been explained in my tutorial on the e-paper display usage:

 def pbm_draw(x_pos,y_pos,file):